 2004 Jill Magid: Evidence Locker

-Multimedia Installation including Police CCTV footage, Sound piece, novella, website. (www.evidencelocker.net still works, do it while it lasts!)
+Multimedia Installation including Police CCTV footage, Sound piece, novella, website, email subscription system. (www.evidencelocker.net worked until 2019, now sadly defunct)

 2011 The Chaos Computer Club discovers and dissects the Staatstrojaner.
 Mass surveillance of Internet users makes it into the public consciousness.

 2011Wikileaks targets companies that export surveillance and control software from the West to countries that rape, torture and murder, and is used e.g. by Syria to suppress dissent.

 2011Drones find their way from the military to general police use, not just in the US but in Europe e.g. in Niedersachsen during Castor protests, to the protesters themselves, documenting their protest.
 The KHM’s lab3 got their first drone in 2012.
 The SAG gets theirs in 2016.

 2012 Julian Oliver: Transparency Grenade.
 An open source device that automatically hacks into locally available wireless networks, sniffs traffic to extract confidential data and uploads all results to a publicly available web server.